When was that Pyrex pattern or piece introduced?

 The square blossom design first appeared during the mid 1960s on golden brown 470/480 casseroles named Autumn Floral.
 The green version was available from the late 1960s to the early 1970s, but exact dates are not known.
 Visit Replacements Ltd. for a photo of Autumn Floral.

-Lids for 470/480 casseroles are also patterned, and initially they were clear, but opal lids exist for all of these sizes too.
+There are two types of lids for 470/480 casseroles, and both are patterned.
+Clear lids were provided when the pattern first appeared, and opal lids arrived in 1972.
 Refrigerator dishes and 400-series round bowls are decorated only with graduated solid colours.
 Orange 442s & 444s are printed with a yellow pattern, but 441s & 443s are solid yellow.
 This pattern was discontinued about 1972.
 See Daisy in 1970 Catalogue.

 New Multi-Colour bowls (1968)